How to add HTTP authentication

 Your 'how to' guide for adding HTTP authentication

-Updated this week
+Updated over a week ago

 ⚠️ If you're thinking of an admin user when adding authentications, please read this article first: Adding an admin user when adding authentications

-Adding the credentials
+Adding the authentication

-Throughout this example we will be using 178.79.154.6 where we are hosting our test application, you may use a fully qualified domain name (FQDN) or IP address
+Throughout this example, we will be using 178.79.154.6 where we are hosting our test application, you may use a fully qualified domain name (FQDN) or IP address.

 In this example, we are starting our scan from the /basic/ page of our application (http://178.79.154.6/basic/).
 Unlike form-based authentication there is no login URL, instead the login details are sent with every request.

-In our example we specify that there is a Logout URL which we want to exclude from scanning (http://178.79.154.6/basic/logout).
+In our example, we specify that there is a Logout URL which we want to exclude from scanning (http://178.79.154.6/basic/logout).
 It is possible that you do not have a logout URL for your application if it uses HTTP authentication which is why it's optional, but it's worth noting that your scan may not run correctly if you fail to include a logout URL when one is present in your application.

 Username and password